When You're a Boy

-When You're a Boy is the debut solo album by Susanna Hoffs.
-It begins with the Billboard Top 40 single "My Side of the Bed", includes the track "Unconditional Love" (co-written by Cyndi Lauper), and ends with a cover of "Boys Keep Swinging", the 1979 song written by David Bowie and Brian Eno.
+When You're a Boy is the debut solo studio album by American singer Susanna Hoffs.
+It begins with the Billboard top 40 single "My Side of the Bed", includes the track "Unconditional Love" (co-written by Cyndi Lauper), and ends with a cover of "Boys Keep Swinging", the 1979 song written by David Bowie and Brian Eno.
 The album's title comes from the lyrics to the latter.

-The album peaked at No. 83 on the US albums chart.
+The album peaked at No. 83 on the US Billboard 200 chart.

 Three singles were released from the album: "My Side of the Bed", "Unconditional Love", and "Only Love".
 The first two featured the non-LP B-side "Circus Girl".

-Reception
+Critical reception

 Jimmy Nicol of Q gave the album four out of five stars and wrote, "An album which expands the Bangles' brief into undreamed of territories.
 She reveals herself to be a highly inventive composer, lyricist – and even humourist ...
 After all, how many other American pop stars embarking on a solo career would name their album after a late '70s English art-rock 45?"

+In their review, Billboard noted that the "ex-Bangle's solo debut is laden with potential hit singles.
+Hoffs' breathy, childlike delivery is perfect for her cover of 'Unconditional Love' (which could be this record's 'Eternal Flame'); the wistful 'No Kind of Love,' Monkees-like pop ditty 'This Time,' and first single 'My Side of the Bed.'
+Just the right pop record to ward off the winter chill and bring on the warm breezes of spring."

-AllMusic's review was negative, giving it one and a half out of five stars, remarking that "Although the album was released in 1991, it sounds like bad mid-'80s music.
+AllMusic's review was negative, giving it one and a half out of five stars, and remarking, "Although the album was released in 1991, it sounds like bad mid-'80s music.
 Hoffs and the Bangles had a few catchy pop ditties; however, there are none to be found here."